 Data supporting the marketing approvals and forming the basis for the safety warnings in the product labels were derived from controlled clinical trials of limited duration in limited patient populations with NoctivaTM and from existing scientific knowledge and previous clinical assessments of the active pharmaceutical ingredient (desmopressin Acetate).
-Specifically, NoctivaTMs prescribing information includes a black box warning stating that it can cause hyponatremia.
+Specifically, NoctivaTM's prescribing information includes a black box warning stating that it can cause hyponatremia.
 As NoctivaTM is used over longer periods of time and by more patients, some of whom may have underlying health problems or may be taking other medicines, new issues relating to safety, tolerability, resistance or drug-interaction could arise, which may require Avadel to provide additional warnings or contraindications on product labels, or otherwise narrow approved indications for NoctivaTM.
-Further, additional information from ongoing research or clinical trials of NoctivaTM ales of NoctivaTM could be impaired, limited or abandoned.
+Further, additional information from ongoing research or clinical trials of NoctivaTM may raise doubts or concerns about its efficacy.
+If serious safety, tolerability, resistance, drug-interaction, efficacy, or any other such concerns or issues arise with respect to NoctivaTM, sales of NoctivaTM could be impaired, limited or abandoned.

-Patents covering NoctivaTM that we license from Serenity under the Serenity License Agreement are subject to litigation and if Serenity is unsuccessful in defending this litigation, we may lose our exclusive rights to such patents or be required to obtain licenses from third parties to continue to develop and commercialize NoctivaTM, which would have a material adverse effect on our business.
+Patents covering Noctiva TM that we license from Serenity under the Serenity License Agreement are subject to litigation and if Serenity is unsuccessful in defending this litigation, we may lose our exclusive rights to such patents or be required to obtain licenses from third parties to continue to develop and commercialize Noctiva TM, which would have a material adverse effect on our business.

-Patents covering NoctivaTM that we have in-licensed from Serenity and which are listed in the Approved Drug Products with Therapeutic Equivalence Evaluations database published by the FDA's Center for Drug Evaluation and Research (commonly known as the "Orange Book") are subject to two pending litigation proceedings.
-In the first proceeding, which was initiated in April 2012 in the United States District Court for the Southern District of New York, Ferring B.V., Ferring International Center S.A., and Ferring Pharmaceuticals Inc., which we collectively refer to as Ferring, filed suit against Serenity Pharmaceuticals Corporation, Serenity Pharmaceuticals, LLC, Reprise Biopharmaceutics, LLC, Allergan, Inc., Allergan USA, Inc., Allergan Sales, LLC, Seymour H. Fein and Ronald V. Nardi, alleging a number of claims relating to U.S. Patent Nos.
-7,799,761 (which is expected to expire in 2023), and 7,405,203 (which is expected to expire in 2023) (the "Patents-in-Suit").
+Patents covering Noctiva TM that we have in-licensed from Serenity and which are listed in the Approved Drug Products with Therapeutic Equivalence Evaluations database published by the FDA's Center for Drug Evaluation and Research (commonly known as the "Orange Book") are subject to two pending litigation proceedings.
+In the first proceeding, which was initiated in April 2012 in the United States District Court for the Southern District of New York, Ferring B.V., Ferring International Center S.A., and Ferring

+Pharmaceuticals Inc., which we collectively refer to as Ferring, filed suit against Serenity Pharmaceuticals Corporation, Serenity Pharmaceuticals, LLC, Reprise Biopharmaceutics, LLC, Allergan, Inc., Allergan USA, Inc., Allergan Sales, LLC, Seymour H. Fein and Ronald V. Nardi, alleging a number of claims relating to U.S. Patent Nos.
+7,799,761 (which is expected to expire in 2024), 7,579,321 (which is expected to expire in 2023), and 7,405,203 (which is expected to expire in 2023) (the "Patents-in-Suit").
 In particular, Ferring has alleged that certain Ferring employees should be the sole named inventors of these patents or co-inventors with the current named inventors.
-In addition, Ferring has asserted related claims against the defendants for breach of common law duties, aiding and abetting breach of common law duties, breach of contract, intentional interference with contractual relations, trade secret misappropriation unfair competition, conversion, fraudulent concealment and unjust enrichment.
-In March 2013, the district court granted the defendants' motion for summary judgment on Ferring's inventorship allegations.
-In April 2014, eertain defendants field certain counterclaims against Ferring.
-In September 2015, the district court granted the defendants' motion for summary judgment on Ferring's inventorship allegations, fording that Ferring was equitably estopped from asserting such allegations.
+In addition, Ferring has asserted related claims against the defendants for breach of common law duties, aiding and abetting breach of common law duties, breach of contract, intentional interference with contractual relations, trade secret misappropriation, unfair competition, conversion, fraudulent concealment and unjust enrichment.
+In March 2013, the district court dismissed all of Ferring's allegations except for Ferring's inventorship allegations.
+In April 2014, certain defendants filed certain counterclaims against Ferring.
+In September 2015, the district court granted the defendants' motion for summary judgment on Ferring's inventorship allegations, finding that Ferring was equitably estopped from asserting such allegations.
 Ferring may appeal the decisions dismissing its allegations.
-In the second proceeding, which was initiated in April 2017 in the United States District Court
+In the second proceeding, which was initiated in April 2017 in the United States District Court for the District of Delaware, Ferring filed suit against Serenity Pharmaceuticals, LLC, Reprise Biopharmaceutics, LLC and Allergan, Inc., seeking a declaratory judgment that the Patents-in-Suit are invalid and unenforceable and that Ferring's Nocdurna product does not infringe the Patents-in-Suit.
+No trial date has been set.